xtuer/sql-formatter/docs/paramTypes.md

 - **`numbered`**: `Array<"?" | ":" | "$">`.
 To allow for `?1`, `:2` and/or `$3` syntax for numbered placholders.
 - **`named`**: `Array<":" | "@" | "$">`.
 To allow for `:name`, `@name` and/or `$name` syntax for named placholders.
 - **`quoted`**: `Array<":" | "@" | "$">`.
 To allow for `:"name"`, `@"name"` and/or `$"name"` syntax for quoted placholders.
-  Note that the type of quotes dependes on the quoted identifiers supported by a dialect.
+  Note that the type of quotes depends on the quoted identifiers supported by a dialect.
   For example in MySQL using `paramTypes: {quoted: [':']}` would allow you to use `` :`name` `` syntax, while in Transact-SQL `:"name"` and `:[name]` would work instead.
   See [identifier syntax wiki page][] for information about differences in support quoted identifiers.